Birmingham’s youth benefitting from BCU wellbeing partnership with Barnardo’s and Our Place Support

 Student mentors a young person in classroom

-More than 350 school and college pupils have received support thanks to a Birmingham City University (BCU) collaboration aimed at addressing the alarming number of young people in the region presenting with early intervention support needs to address mental health issues.
+More than 350 school and college pupils have received support thanks to a Birmingham City University (BCU) collaboration to address the alarming number of young people presenting with early intervention support needs for mental health issues.

 Partnering with children’s charity Barnardo’s and Our Place Support, a community interest company, BCU is supporting the delivery of two mentoring programmes seeking to offer assistance to children and young people.